pranav-ramanathan/stride_patternboost/README.md

 2. Navigate to the directory and install the necessary libraries for python and julia

 ## Usage
-1. Pick a problem from 'search_fc.jl'.
+1. Pick a problem from `search_fc.jl`.
 You can create new problems based on the examples provided.
-2. Configure your parameters in 'fc_loop.py'.
+2. Configure your parameters in `fc_loop.py`.
 3. Run PatternBoost:
 ```
 python fc_loop.py